sandeep-cs-dev/Lets-Encrypt-nginx-nodejs-setup/README.md

 Examples of getting certificates from [Let's Encrypt](https://letsencrypt.org/) working on NGINX and Node.js servers.

 ## Obtain certificates
-I am using the manual method, you have to make a file available to pass let's encryp acme-challenge.
-Follow the commands from running
+I am using the manual method, you have to make a file available through express to pass let's encryp acme-challenge.

 # express server for acme challenge
 ```javascript